 John James "J.J."
-Snidow is an Associate at Keller Postman LLC.
+Snidow is a Partner at Keller Postman LLC.
 He has extensive experience taking high-stakes cases to trial on behalf of plaintiffs and defendants across a wide range of practice areas.

 At Keller Postman, J.J.’s practice focuses on preparing and trying product liability cases.
 During his time in practice, he has argued dispositive motions and appeals; taken, defended, and prepared witnesses for depositions; drafted briefs at every stage of litigation from pleadings through post-trial motions; managed multiple trial teams; and second-chaired numerous directs and crosses of fact and expert witnesses across multiple jury trials in state and federal court.

 J.J. served as a law clerk for Judge Raymond Kethledge of the Sixth Circuit, Judge Amul Thapar of the Eastern District of Kentucky, and Justice Anthony Kennedy of the U.S. Supreme Court.